 Zen in the martial arts

-I can't get a handle on the taijiquan fighting method
+I can't get a handle on the tai chi fighting method

+Why do you expect to?
 The syllabus is an introduces the internal martial arts incrementally.
 You are not expected to understand it straight away.
+Understanding takes time.

 Although Zen is in name a